AdevHelps/Incremented-Android-Journey/README.md

   <a href="https://android-arsenal.com/api?level=25"><img alt="API" src="https://img.shields.io/badge/API-25%2B-brightgreen.svg?style=flat"/></a>
 </p>

-It is an app that records my learning journey in the an android development field
+An app that records my learning journey in the android development field

 ## guidance and considerations
 - you can see the learnt things in the commit history on https://github.com/AdevHelps